Animal research FAQs

 On what species does the University undertake this research?

-The University conducts animal research using small animal species, currently mice, rats and guinea pigs.
+The University conducts animal research using small animal species, currently mice and rats.

 What conditions are the animals kept in?